hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |        --server [networkAddress]
 |                                 ESP server address.
 Default value (espIp) defined in
 |                                 ecl-test.json config file.
+|        --username [username], -u [username]
+|                                 Specify a username.
+If this appears in command line and the STDIO is a TTY like device then, the test engine displays a prompt to get user's password.
+|                                 Pipe like 'echo "<password>" \| ./elc-test run -u <username> ...' can be used to provide user's password as well.
+|                                 The username and password overrides those stored in ecl-test.json config file.
 |        --runclass class[,class,...], -r class[,class,...]
 |                                 Run subclass(es) of the suite.
 Default value is 'all'
 |        --excludeclass class[,class,...], -e class[,class,...]